 Sustainable pasture lamb production

 The overall objective of the proposed research is to develop a sustainable approach to sheep production that is beneficial to the farmers in terms of profitability and promoting a satisfying lifestyle, while also enhancing the environment and protecting community values.
 The specific objectives are therefore: 1) to compare the lambing survival of three sheep breed crosses; Texel, Dorper and Suffolk-sired Katahdin crossbred lambs, 2) to compare the growth performance of these breed crosses on a pasture production system, 3) and to compare the carcass characteristics of these crossbred market animals in order to develop an alternative but competitive livestock enterprise in the Northeast and nationwide.
-The project will be conducted at the UMES Farm in Princess Anne, MD.
-Sixty Katahdin ewes will be bred to a Texel (20), Suffolk (20), or Dorper (20) ram.
-Ewes will lamb on pasture and number born and lamb survival will be measured.
-At weaning, weights will be recorded, and 25 of the best lambs from each sire will be kept to finish on pasture.
-Weights of lambs kept to finish will be recorded on a monthly basis until finishing and average daily gain (ADG) calculated.
-In addition, live animal ultrasound scanning will be performed at weaning and finishing to record average loin eye area and back fat thickness in all breeds of lambs, to make comparisons among the breeds for meat quality.
-The prices for all lambs sold will also be recorded and compared among the breed crosses.
+Body weights at weaning as well as pre- and post-weaning will be collected and average daily gain recorded.
+Live animal ultrasound measurements for loin/rib eye area and backfat will be conducted at weaning and post-weaning.
+Fecal egg counting will be conducted to determine parasite resistance among the breeds.
+A subset of lambs will be slaughtered at finishing and carcass and meat quality traits will be measured.
+University and on-farm studies will be conducted.
 A product of this project will be the implementation of a crossbreeding system with low input that allows small producers to take advantage of niche markets that prefer smaller animals and/or pasture-raised lambs.
 Other products will include newsletter articles, an Extension fact sheet, and 2 new farms involved in pasture lamb production.

 Of the 40 sheep producers engaged in this SARE project, 10 will use a Texel or Dorper ram with their herd to increase profitability and lifestyle satisfaction by producing an improved, crossbred, pasture-raised market lamb.